creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-04-24-TransformerInterpretability.md

 equal to the sum of the relevance in the previous layer.

-However, in some layers, this rule either doesn't hold up (i.e. matrix multiplications) or is not sufficient in itself to because of numerical instabilities which lead to highly positive/negative relevance (i.e. skip connections).
+However, in some layers, this rule either doesn't hold up (i.e. matrix multiplications) or is not sufficient in itself to constrain values to remain interpretable because of numerical instabilities which lead to highly positive/negative relevance (i.e. skip connections).

 Therefore, the authors propose to normalize the relevance of the 2 tensors such that:
 1. It maintains the conservation rule, i.e. $$ \sum_j \bar{R}^{u^{(n)}}_j + \sum_k \bar{R}^{v^{(n)}}_k = \sum_i R^{(n-1)}_i $$